AzureCosmosDB/fabric-keyvault-openai-secrets/README.md

 ## Outputs

 After successful deployment, the Bicep template outputs all the configuration values you need for your Fabric Notebooks.
-These values are displayed in the terminal and can be retrieved anytime using Azure CLI.
+These values are automatically displayed in the terminal after deployment completes, and can be retrieved anytime using Azure CLI or the included PowerShell script.

 ### 🎯 How to Use the Output Values